abinit/abinit/doc/tutorial/compilation.md

 Note how `/home/gmatteo/local/bin` has been **prepended** to the previous value of $PATH.
-From now on, we can invoke any executable located in $HOME/local/bin by just typing its **base name** in the shell without having to the type the full path.
+From now on, we can invoke any executable located in $HOME/local/bin by just typing its **base name** in the shell without having to the enter the full path.

 !!! warning
 	Using: